 Histories come in different flavors in accord with the tastes of their authors.
 Some are detailed chronologies of events while others gossip about the private lives of key actors.
-Still others concern themselves with grand themes and broad analyses; any book titled Sapiens: A Brief History of Humankind scarcely can be anything but one of the last type.
+Still others concern themselves with grand themes and broad analyses; any book titled Sapiens: A Brief History of Humankind scarcely can be anything but one of these.
 Published in 2014,Yuval Noah Harari’s book begins when at least six species of humans co-existed on earth, discusses factors that may have led to the emergence of a sole survivor (Homo Sapiens), provides a global overview of prehistory and history, and ends with speculations about whether future bioengineering (or just plain engineering) will lead to our replacement by a new species of human, transhuman, or nonhuman.
 That’s a lot of territory to trek in 428 pages counting footnotes, but Harari still pauses here and there long enough to make some interesting arguments.
 Even the ones with which I disagree are valuable as thoughts to ponder.

 Two themes in particular run through the book.
 First, Harari argues that the critical difference between Sapiens and other humans, including the equally big brained Neanderthals, was the ability to form social networks larger than 150 individuals.
 150 is the limit below which modern people are able to maintain easy familiarity; above a group size of 150 we begin to lose track of names and relationships, which is to say that we can regard some of the members as strangers.
 There is no evidence any hominid other than Sapiens ever formed larger groups.
 Sapiens hunter-gatherer bands tend to split once they reach this size, but Sapiens did find a way to achieve larger associations.
 Harari credits a cognitive revolution by which Sapiens was able to create social fictions and believe in them: common origin stories, common mythologies, common religions, and the like allowed people to expand the definition of “us” to form tribes, alliances, and trading networks.
 These allowed us to accept commonality and kinship with people we didn't know personally.
 This was a killer app against a more fractured “them.”
 Such fictions continue to underlie modern societies.
 The fictions can be purely ideological; Harari cites the classical liberal idea of natural human rights and the socialist idea of human equality as examples.
 Just because an idea is fiction doesn’t mean it isn’t useful.
 Quite the contrary.
 But, he argues, it still is fiction.
 Money is a shared fiction; money is valuable only because people believe it is; when they cease to believe it (and this happens with some frequency) a currency will crash.
 Nations, too, are fictions that exist by consensual belief.